 Should I Get a Personal Loan or Refinance My Mortgage

 You can expect to pay a fixed amount each month for a set loan term.
-And the money you receive from a personal loan can generally be used for just about any purpose.
+And the money you receive from a personal loan can generally be used for any purpose.

 Collateral and Home Equity

 In most cases, to qualify for a cash-out refinance loan, you must have equity in your home.
 Generally, your lender will require you to keep 20% equity, which limits your new loan amount to 80% of your home’s appraised value.

-Generally, a home loan will offer a lower interest rate than a personal loan.
-That’s because it is secured by your property.
+Generally, a home loan will offer a lower interest rate than a personal loan because it is secured by your property.
 However, personal loans typically offer lower interest rates than most credit cards with non-introductory rates.

 Speed of Process

 However, sometimes a cash-out refinance can secure a lower interest rate and save you money in the long run.
-If that’s your situation, you may still want to consider a refinance, regardless of the amount of cash you’re seeking.
+If that’s your situation, you may want to consider a refinance, regardless of the amount of cash you’re seeking.

 Most of the fees charged for a mortgage are to pay for required third party services.
 This includes escrow, title insurance, and an appraisal.
 The lender fee, sometimes referred to as origination fee, processing fee, or underwriting fee, is charged by the originator of the loan.

-In some situations, the interest on the loan and any costs associated with buying down the interest rate could be deductible.
-It can depend on whether the cash you received was used for home improvements that increased the value of your home.
+In some situations, the interest on the loan and any costs associated with buying down the interest rate could be deductible, depending on whether the cash you received was used for home improvements that increased the value of your home.

 Personal Loans vs Cash-Out Refinances

 |Unlimited Use of Funds

 |Flexible Loan Amount

 |Longer Repayment Period

 |Lower Loan Fees

 |Lower Interest Rate

 |No Collateral Required

 |Potential Tax Benefits

 Should I Get a Personal Loan or Refinance My Mortgage

-This blog post was published by Axos Editorial Team on October 13, 2020 and last updated on October 13, 2020.
+This blog post was published by Axos Editorial Team on October 13, 2020 and last updated on August 30, 2023.